Sleep Apnea Treatment in Hillsboro, Aloha, and Forest Grove

 Sleep apnea is more common in men.
 Being overweight and having a large neck circumference are both risk factors.
 Other risk factors include being over the age of 60, having a family history of sleep apnea, using alcohol before bed, and smoking.

 Unfortunately, sleep apnea causes more than just excessive sleepiness and lost productivity.
 The condition is itself a risk factor for other health conditions including hypertension, heart disease, strokes, and liver problems.
-The sleepiness throughout the day puts you at risk for car accidents and issues at work or school, and the loud and disruptive snoring can create problems in your relationship.
+Sleepiness throughout the day puts you at risk for car accidents and issues at work or school, and the loud and disruptive snoring can create problems in your relationship.

 Treating Sleep Apnea